Chart Color Schemes

 An assessment of population growth drivers in Blackwall reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Blackwall (NSW) is around 1,963 people.
-This reflects an increase of 22 individuals since the 2021 Census, which reported a population of 1,941 people.
-The increase was inferred from AreaSearch's estimation of the resident population at 1,953 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 9 validated new addresses since the Census date.
-This results in a population density ratio of 1,721 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Blackwall's growth rate of 1.1% since the census places it within 2.1 percentage points of the SA3 area (3.2%), indicating competitive growth fundamentals.
-Overseas migration was primarily responsible for population gains in recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Blackwall's population is estimated at around 1,963 as of Feb 2026.
+This reflects an increase of 22 people (1.1%) since the 2021 Census, which reported a population of 1,941 people.
+The change is inferred from the resident population of 1,953 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,721 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Blackwall's 1.1% growth since census positions it within 2.1 percentage points of the SA3 area (3.2%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, over this period, the suburb of Blackwall (NSW) is expected to experience an overall population decline of 3 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group which is projected to expand by 83 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the suburb's population expected to contract by 4 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 83 people.

 Frequently Asked Questions - Population